-Following a partition hot-reset, a partition upstream secondary bus hot-reset, or a downstream secondary bus hot-reset, each downstream port's PHY will transition the link to the Hot-Reset state and subsequently re-train the link starting from the Detect state.
+Following a hot-reset, an upstream secondary bus hot-reset, or a downstream secondary bus hot-reset, each downstream port's PHY will transition the link to the Hot-Reset state and subsequently re-train the link starting from the Detect state.
 When this occurs, the Hot-Plug controller for the port does not set the Presence Detect Changed (PDC) bit in the PCIESSTS register.